Texas-Analyst/Understanding-TS/README.md

     }
     These scripts are executed using 'npm run' followed by "script name".
     Do not include any  quotes.
 For an example:
-    'npm run build' will compile source file and place the output build in designated directory location;
+    'npm run build', 1st locates the 'tsconfig.json' file within the current directory (because of the --project flag), then compiles all source files (.tsc files) and send all output to the  directory location shown as the 'dist' compiler key option.
+    All compiler options are available with the main tsconfig.json.